CodeKrakken/ruby_cats/README.md

 ```
 As a cat fancier
 In order to see a cat
-I want to be able to request a cat
+I want to be able to accept the offer of a cat

 As a cat fancier
 In order to see another cat
-I want to be able to request another cat
+I want to be able to accept the offer of another cat
 ```

 ## Setup